Conditional Flow Matching for Visually-Guided Acoustic Highlighting: Signal Metrics for All Ablations

 \section{Signal Metrics for All Ablations}

-In this section, we report the signal metrics for all the ablations in the main paper.

-Most signal-level metrics follow similar trends as the semantic metrics, except for VisAH-FM trained with text-only inputs, which significantly outperforms other methods in signal metrics while underperforming in semantic metrics.
+Table~\ref{tab:conditioningMetric} and \ref{tab:comparison_rollout_fullMet} report all metrics for the conditioning and rollout ablations, respectively.
+Most signal-level metrics follow trends similar to those of the semantic metrics, except for VisAH-FM trained with text-only inputs, which outperforms the other methods on signal metrics while underperforming on semantic metrics.
+Table~\ref{tab:HP_supp} further reports the full signal-level hyperparameter sensitivity, confirming that performance remains stable across rollout weights and horizons, with only a small degradation when increasing the number of inference steps.